jachiang/LibbitcoinDocumentation/P2SH(P2WSH).md

 witness p2wsh_witness(witness_stack);
 tx.inputs()[0].set_witness(p2wsh_witness);
 ```
+Note that the `witness` class is constructed from a `data_stack`, which in turn is an alias of the `vector<data_chunk>` class.
+The `witness` object produces a serialised format which prepends a single-byte length prefix to each `data_chunk` in its stack.

->The serialised encoding of the witness may appear similar to Bitcoin scripts, but only consists of serialised data pushes, each with a single-byte length prefix.
+The serialised encoding of the witness may appear similar to Bitcoin scripts, but differs in that it only consists of serialised data pushes with the aforementioned length prefixes.

-This can be observed in the witness from our example, which is serialised as the following:
+This can be observed in the serialised witness from our example:

 ```c++
 // Number of following witness elements for first input